Evening Practice for July 28, 2022 7pm Eastern

 25 Minute Zazen Period

-5 minute Kinhin (slow walking) or stretch
+5 minutes of Kinhin (slow walking)

 25 Minute Zazen Period